ACMESDS/enum/README.md

 Download and unzip into your project/debe folder and revise the project/config module as needed for your [Totem](https://git.geointapps.org/acmesds/transfer) project.
-Typically, you will want to:
+Typically, you will want to redirect the following to your project/config

 	ln -s project/config/debe.sh config.sh
 	ln -s project/config/maint.sh maint.sh
 	ln -s project/config/certs certs

-to override the defaults.

-## Usage
+## Examples

-	// From, say, asm.js
+From, say, asm.js

 	var
 		ENUM = require("enum"),